6 Ways to Stay Healthy This Summer

-For every hour that you are in the sun, you should drink at least 1-2 glasses, or at least 1-2 bottles.
-This prevents dehydration and will replenish your energy levels while you take in the rays.
+For every hour in the sun, drink at least 1 to 2 glasses of water.
+This prevents dehydration and replenishes energy levels while soaking in the rays.

 4. Travel Light

 Packing light can prevent injuries such as strains, pulls, and tears.
-If you do need to pack more because you are going on an extended trip, make sure you are familiar with proper techniques for heavy lifting.
+If packing more for an extended trip, use proper techniques for heavy lifting.
 Bend at the knees, and use your leg muscles, and avoid twisting or rotating your spine.

-Too many times too many people forget to eat breakfast in the morning before heading outside.
-Without proper nutrition first thing in the morning, your body basically wilts in the summer sun, potentially leading to heat overexposure, dehydration, or fainting.
+Breakfast may take the backseat with all the fun awaiting outside.
+But without proper nutrition first thing in the morning, the body can wilt in the summer sun and potentially lead to heat overexposure, dehydration, or fainting.

 Eating a healthy breakfast can deter these risks, balance blood sugars, and heighten energy levels to kickstart the day.

 A morning meal should be balanced with protein, healthy fat, and fiber.
 And these 13 high-protein, low-carb breakfasts are ones you do not want to miss this summer!